 The Program's responsibility includes all related facilities, radiological controls, environmental safety, and health matters, as well as selection, training, and assignment of personnel.
 All of this work is accomplished by a lean network of dedicated research laboratories, nuclear-capable shipyards, equipment contractors and suppliers, and training facilities which are centrally controlled by a small headquarters staff.
-The Director, Naval Reactors, is Admiral John M. Richardson; he also serves as a Deputy Administrator in the National Nuclear Security Administration.
+The Director, Naval Reactors, also serves as a Deputy Administrator in the National Nuclear Security Administration.

 The mission of the Naval Nuclear Propulsion Program, also known as Naval Reactors, is to provide militarily effective nuclear propulsion plants and ensure their safe, reliable, and long-lived operation.
 This mission requires the combination of fully trained U.S. Navy men and women with ships that excel in endurance, stealth, speed, and independence from logistics supply chains.